jamiedevivoo/Self/App/QUICK-README.md

 # The Self App - IOS
-This is a 1 min QUIC-README to get started with the project in Xcode.
+This is a 1 min QUICK-README to get started with the project in Xcode.

 *You're advised to read the full developer **Notes** documentation in the same directory as this file when you get the chance.*

 ## Get Started